Preparing for a River Trip

 Most of the land along the Devils River is private.
 Although you may believe you are miles away from the nearest home or another human, you are not.

 Over the years, landowners have had to deal with trespassing and other illegal activities such as fires, firewood gathering, and littering.
-Know that they watch their properties carefully, and will file trespassing charges.
+They watch their properties carefully and will file trespassing charges.

 Read and print a paddler map, which has critical information that every paddler must know before taking a trip on the Devils River.

 You must have a Devils River Access Permit (DRAP) if you plan to access the Devils River State Natural Area units or paddler camps.
-A DRAP costs $10, and camping fees also apply.
+A DRAP costs $10.
+Camping and other park fees may also apply.

 - Sanitation: Pack out what you bring in.
 Cat holes are not acceptable on the Devils River.
 WAG bags are required for human waste.
 Purchase them online or in most sporting goods sections.